makrai/notes/README.md

 Barend Beekhuizen

 * massively parallel setting :-(
   * I have a rat.
 I know him well.
 He likes lettuce.
-He know I have lettuce.
+He knows I have lettuce.
 * we present a computational method for token-level lexical semantic comparative research in an original text setting, as opposed to the more common massively parallel setting.
 Given a set of (non-massively parallel) bitexts, the method